 The internet is full of fabulous fun facts about everything from current events to the history basket weaving and peanut butter and jelly sandwich fun facts.
 As we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.

-For today’s Did You Know food fun facts we will look at the Peanut Butter and Jelly Sandwich.
+For today’s Did You Know we will look at the Peanut Butter and Jelly Sandwich fun facts.

 Peanut Butter and Jelly Sandwich fun facts: The first reference of peanut butter paired with jelly on bread was rumored to be published in the United States by Julia Davis Chandler in 1901.
 By the late 1920s, this sandwich eventually moved down the class structure as the price of peanut butter declined.